avnishy84/notepad-2/README.md

 # Open the folder
 cd notepad-2

-# Open the app in your browser
+# Run locally (choose one):
-firebase serve   # Windows
+firebase serve                    # Using Firebase CLI python -m http.server 8000       # Using Python (from public/ folder)
-open index.html    # macOS
+# Then open http://localhost:8000 in your browser

 📜 License